Kotlin/dataframe/docs/StardustDocs/topics/gettingStarted.md

 Delete the `println()` functions and comments from your main function in `Main.kt`.

-To import the movie sample data into a data frame and print it inside your main function in `Main.kt`, add the following code:
+To import the movie sample data into a data frame and print it, inside your main function in `Main.kt`, add the following code:

 ```kotlin
     // Import your data to a data frame